 - Adding a tablespoon of vodka, rum, or coffee liqueur can help lower the freezing point, keeping the gelato softer.
 The small amount won’t affect flavor much, but improves scoopability.

-- Don’t over-freeze: reeze it just until set—about 4–6 hours is enough.
+- Don’t over-freeze: freeze it just until set—about 4–6 hours is enough.
 Leaving it in the freezer for days without stirring can lead to a harder texture.
 If making it in advance, let it soften at room temp for 10–15 minutes before serving.

 Storage: